pyOpenSci/pyopensci.github.io/_posts/2020-05-08-helping-scientists-move-from-novice-intermediate-Python.md

 handful of good examples. **How do we get most efficiently get scientists that are *relatively new* to writing research code to that level of expertise?**

-## Straw Man Solutions
+## Two Straw Man Solutions

+The audience I'm imagining for this post is someone who I assume cares enough to read the PyOpenSci blog, and who knows a researcher *y* in a specific field *z* with enough knowledge to write some beginning scripts and code.
+But that acquaintance *y* doesn't have a good handle on what packages to use, and how best to make all those packages and libraries work together.
+How do you and I help **that** person?
+I can think of two general ways to help scientist-coders within their research domain, and with programming Python.
+I know that people that are much smarter than me have already have spent a lot of time working on solutions.
+But since I am a scientist,
+I enjoy finding out how wrong I am.
+So here I will outline two straw man solutions, and I hope people will respond to them.

+### Research code and scientific software
+Before I do that, let me very quickly say I also see two different types of code we need to help researchers with.
+The first I will call "research code", the code that goes with a paper to reproduce your results.
+The second is scientific software.
-First, let me say I am fully aware there are plenty of great resources to help researchers understand best practices for organizing computational research projects, and for developing research software libraries.
+Again, I am fully aware there are plenty of great resources to help researchers understand best practices for organizing computational research projects, and for developing research software libraries.
 For example, my go-to for organizing projects is